A sustainable investor explains how to secure financial freedom and save the planet

 “I did about two months’ research looking at socially responsible investing, sustainability rankings, and individual company holdings and created my assessment of which companies I would negatively and positively screen into my portfolio.

-“I’ve experienced an 8% cumulative return since February 2019.
+“I’ve experienced positive returns since starting to invest in February 2019.
 There’s a perception that investing in ESG yields lower returns but in my experience, they have been comparable.
-I’m a long-term investor who’s not looking to take my money out for 10 or 20 years, so I would say it’s a price worth paying.
+I’m a long-term investor who’s not looking to take my money out for 10 or 20 years.

 “In the long run, the science is clear: fossil fuels present serious risks to investors because these companies aren’t transitioning quickly to avoid stranded assets [assets that become less valuable due to economic or regulatory changes associated with the energy transition, such as coal mines].
 So, long-term, minimising exposure to these companies through effective ESG investing feels like the only financially responsible decision.”

-Aviva’s new ESG fund, the Climate Transition Equity Fund, makes it easy to start changing the world from your sofa.
-The fund focuses on inclusion rather than exclusion, helping companies who are building a more sustainable future and is more than a fund that simply excludes ‘bad’ themes such as tobacco and oil.
+Our Climate Transition European Equity Fund and Climate Transition Global Equity Fund make it easy to start changing the world from your sofa.
+The funds focus on inclusion, rather than exclusion, helping companies who are building a more sustainable future and are more than funds that simply exclude 'bad' themes such as tobacco and oil.

 We all know we can’t solve the climate crisis overnight, but small sustainable changes all add up: take your canvas bags every time you shop.
 Don’t eat meat every day.
 Only boil as much water as you need for a cup of tea (and don’t forget to drink it).